Know Yourself? 6 Specific Ways to Know Who You Are

 The Building Blocks of Self: Your VITALS

-The capital letters in “VITAL Signs” form an acronym for the 6 building blocks of Self, or VITALS, for short.
-The letters stand for: Values; Interests; Temperament; Around-the-Clock; Life Mission and Goals; and Strengths/Skills.
-The details:
+The capital letters in “VITAL Signs” form an acronym for the six building blocks of the self, or VITALS, for short.
+The letters stand for: Values, Interests, Temperament, Around-the-Clock, Life Mission and Goals, and Strengths/Skills.

 V = Values

 “Values"—such as “helping others,” “being creative,” “health,” “financial security,” and so on—are guides to decision-making and motivators for goals.
-Research shows that just thinking or writing about your values can make it more likely that you take healthy actions, for example.
+Research shows that just thinking or writing about your values can make it more likely that you take healthy actions.
 The motivation provided by worthwhile values can also keep you going even when you are tired, as shown in many psychology experiments.
 If you want to self-motivate, know your values!
-(For the research, click here.)
+(For the research, click here .)